MathuraMG/IntroductionToInteractiveMedia-Spring22/Week4/README.md

   * Due Feb.
 22 (no blog post needed): Bring an idea (or ideas) to class for your midterm.
 We will spend part of class next week working on your midterms.

 * Reading:
   * Due Feb.
-22: Read [The Design of Everyday Things, The Psychopathology of Everyday Things](https://pages.ucsd.edu/~mboyle/COGS1/readings/Norman-COGS1-The%20Psychopathology-of-Everyday-Things.pdf) be prepared to discuss **?? and ??**
+22: Read [The Design of Everyday Things, The Psychopathology of Everyday Things](https://pages.ucsd.edu/~mboyle/COGS1/readings/Norman-COGS1-The%20Psychopathology-of-Everyday-Things.pdf) be prepared to discuss **Fatema and Bato**
 Read about image processing in p5js: https://idmnyu.github.io/p5.js-image/ or watch Shiffman’s videos: https://www.youtube.com/watch?v=-f0WEitGmiw&list=PLRqwX-V7Uu6YB9x6f23CBftiyx0u_5sO9&ab_channel=TheCodingTrain